-In the normal course of business, we may be required to post performance bonds, insurance policies, letters of credit and/or cash or marketable securities deposits in connection with municipal residential collection contracts, the operation, closure or post-closure of landfills, certain remediation contracts, certain environmental permits, and certain business licenses and permits as a financial guarantee of our performance.
+In the normal course of business, we may be required to post performance bonds, insurance policies, letters of credit and/or cash or marketable securities deposits in connection with municipal residential collection contracts, the operation, closure or post-closure of landfills, certain remediation contracts, certain environmental permits, and certain business licenses and permits.
+Bonds issued by surety companies operate as a financial guarantee of our performance.
 To date, we have satisfied financial responsibility requirements by making cash or marketable securities deposits or by obtaining bank letters of credit, insurance policies or surety bonds.